May I enter multiple events?

 What distance should I choose?

 For most, the biggest barrier to doing a triathlon is the swim, thus decide which distance you wish to enter based on what distance you feel you would be comfortable swimming.
 The Sprint distance swim is 500m and the Olympic distance is 1 500m.

 Do I need to have a strong background in one of the events?

 You don’t need to have a sporting pedigree to tackle your first triathlon.
 Be active 3 to 5 times a week, include at least one session of each discipline per week and slowly increase your distances trained.
-Ideally, join a triathlon club and get a basic training programme from a coach will aid your preparation for the event.
+Joining a triathlon/multisport club or getting a basic training programme from a coach will aid your preparation for the event.